neverfap-deluxe/nfd-api/content/guide/INTRO-what-makes-neverfap-so-different.md

 ---
-  title: "What makes NeverFap so different"
+  title: "What Makes NeverFap So different"
   description: ""
   date: 2018-11-23
   draft: false